MarinoBaric/Nodes-Arrays-and-Lists/README.md

 ### Areas for Contribution

 - Additional examples and implementations
-- Improved visualizations or animations
+- Improved visualizations or diagrams
 - Documentation enhancements
 - Performance optimizations
 - New exercises and solutions